Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/01-architecture.md

 ## Extensibility Points

-The Package Manager architecture is designed for extensibility:
+The Marketplace architecture is designed for extensibility:

 1. **Repository Sources**: